 The regular turkey kibble and the kangaroo grain-free recipes are also good for all life stages, so you could easily offer those to your pup.
 Of course, this would only be possible if they will be medium-sized or smaller!

 While they only offer kibble, you could easily mix-and-match with other brands of wet food or use toppings to increase palatability.
 We think this is a good, well-balanced option for most pups!

 Do Not Buy Scratch Dog Food If…

 While most dogs generally like Scratch, it’s not for everyone.
-It’s a good idea to rethink getting a subscription if you:
+Our panel of pros say it’s a good idea to rethink signing up for a subscription if you:

-If you’re looking into switching your dog’s kibble or just want a little more variety, we think Scratch is a great option!
+If you’re looking into switching your dog’s kibble or just want a little more variety, every member of our team of independent experts think Scratch is a great option!
 Of course, it has some shortcomings (like the number of legumes), but no single product will be ideal as the only food for your dog.
 As always, it’s best to mix-and-match, add fresh toppings, and use treats as an opportunity to round up your dog’s diet.

 We appreciate that you can easily customise your Scratch subscription and modify the frequency and amounts to accommodate for these feeding changes.
 We also like the transparency related to the ingredients, allowing consumers to make an informed choice instead of guessing.
 All in all, we’d recommend this Aussie company for your dog food needs!

 Want to read more dog food brand reviews?
 Check out the below:

 - Applaws Dog Food Review